 Soon after leaving high school, I struck out on my own to escape my mother’s clutches.
 It was too early and my return to the uncomfortable nest was swift.
 At the first chance that I again got, off I went and looking back a couple of times – much to my chagrin as I suffered greater financial losses.

 According to the reports, unlike me or my daughter, more adult children are choosing to stay home, living off their parents, contributing little or nothing but their ‘pretty faces’ and cause financial ruination to their aging parents.
+When trying to encourage your adult offspring to fly the nest, you could point them in the direction of some advice of writing a cover letter so you can persuade them to “tell your story“.
 They have not learned the art of flying or were never taught.